Issuing shares when setting up a limited company

 - Upon receipt of acceptances and the payments due from the recipient(s), complete the Companies House form SH01 which can be downloaded from Companies House’s website.
 Send the completed form to Companies House at the address shown on the form.
 The form must be filed within one month of the allotment of shares.

 - Complete the share certificates and file them in the company’s statutory books.
 This should be done within two months of the board making the allotment.

-Where can I find out the share capital?
+Where can I find out the share capital of my business?

-The shareholders and the numbers of shares each of them has taken up at the point of formation of the company must be stated in the Memorandum of Association.
+The number of shareholders their shares must be stated in the Memorandum of Association.

 You need to decide whether to register as self-employed and become a sole trader, form a partnership or set up a limited company or limited liability partnership – this decision will impact whether or not you’ll be able to issue shares.